chef-boneyard/chef-web-docs-2016/includes_lwrp/includes_lwrp_netdev_l2_interface_attributes.rst

    * - Attribute
      - Description
    * - ``description``
-     - The description of the |junos| interface.
+     - The description of the interface.
    * - ``name``
-     - The name of the |junos| interface.
+     - The name of the interface.
    * - ``tagged_vlans``
      - An array of VLANs that carry traffic on a trunk interface.
    * - ``untagged_vlan``